-- Detector, Experiment and Physics studies towards a Higgs Factory (endorsement to initiate the process towards a series of workshops) - Organize the development of a Detector R&D Roadmap

-(endorsement to get organized with a view to launch the process later this year) - Synergy efforts with astroparticle and nuclear physics (take note of the call for venues for the next JENAS event in 2021) - Societal efforts on recognition, diversity and career aspects (endorsement to create an ECFA Early-Career Researcher panel)
+- Detector, Experiment and Physics studies towards a Higgs Factory (endorsement to initiate the process towards a series of workshops) - Organize the development of a Detector R&D Roadmap (endorsement to get organized with a view to launch the process later this year) - Synergy efforts with astroparticle and nuclear physics (take note of the call for venues for the next JENAS event in 2021) - Societal efforts on recognition, diversity and career aspects (endorsement to create an ECFA Early-Career Researcher panel)

-- 1. Key elements of the updated European Strategy (very brief) - 2.
-The role of ECFA in the context of the Strategy - 3.
-ECFA Organisational topics - 4.
-News from ICFA (mainly on the ILC in Japan)
+- 1. The role of ECFA in the context of the Strategy - 2.
+ECFA Organisational topics - 3.
+Appendix: News from ICFA (mainly on the ILC in Japan)